thangaduraicse/react-typescript/README.md

 - [React Router Redux](https://github.com/reactjs/react-router-redux) — simple bindings to keep React Router and Redux in sync
 - [npm](https://www.npmjs.com/) — package manager
 - [Babel 6](http://babeljs.io/) — transpiler from ES6 / JSX to ES5, which is supported by all browsers
+- [Typescript 2.0](https://www.typescriptlang.org/docs/handbook/basic-types.html) - It is a typed superset of Javascript that compiles to plain Javascript
 - [Underscore](http://underscorejs.org/) — String Manipulation

 ## Getting Started